d-darwin/ui-kit/src/mixins/README.md

-// TODO
+// TODO: suppose to use composition instead

-suppose to use composition instead
+// TODO: how to test ???